The atoms of graph product von Neumann algebras: Classification of atoms

 We are now ready to show by induction that for reduced words $w$ of length $\ell$,

-The base case is when $w$ is the empty word, and in the case the formula holds trivially by definition of $\alpha_{\vec{\imath}}$ by interpreting the sum over no choices of $a$ or $b$ as $\ip{\delta_{\vec\imath},\delta_{\vec\jmath}}\Omega$.
+The base case is when $w$ is the empty word, and in this case the formula holds trivially by definition of $\alpha_{\vec{\imath}}$ thanks to our interpretation of the sum over no choices of $a$ or $b$ as $\ip{\delta_{\vec\imath},\delta_{\vec\jmath}}\Omega$.
 Now suppose the formula holds for a reduced word $w$ and that $v \in \cV$ such that $vw$ is reduced.
 Then by \eqref{eq: sum prepared for ind hyp} and the induction hypothesis,

 This shows the claim for $vw$ and hence completes the induction.